hapify/hapify/docs/en/docs/reference/hapify-syntax.md

     }
     ```

-=== "Sortie"
+=== "Output"

     ```javascript
     type Role = | 'admin' | 'user' | 'customer';
     ```

-#### Boucler sur les champs de tous les modèles de données
+#### Loop through the fields of all data models

-Dans un template de type `all models`, ce bloc permet de passer en revue tous les champs de tous les modèles de données :
+In a template of type `all models`, this block loops through all the fields of all the data models:

 === "Hapify (long)"